LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.302.5
+*Released*: 2 June 2023
+- Backport Issue designer UI to support restricted issue lists to 23.3
+  - see changes for v2.329.1

 ### version 2.302.4
 *Released*: 30 March 2023
 - Issue 47502: ProductMenu should use isAppHomeFolder to determine containerPath for fetchContainers call